Endar728/ATF-ATC-Mod/README.md

 ## Installation

-1. Ensure you have BepInEx 5 installed for Nuclear Option
+1. Ensure you have BepInEx 5 installed for Nuclear Option https://github.com/bepinex/bepinex/releases
-2. Build the mod or download a pre-built release
-3. Place `NO_ATC_Mod.dll` in `BepInEx/plugins/NO_ATC_Mod/`
+2. Ensure you have BepInEx Configuration Manager https://github.com/BepInEx/BepInEx.ConfigurationManager/releases
+3. Download the 'ATF_ATC_MOD.zip'
+4. Extract the contents of the folder
+5. Place `ATF_ATC_MOD' into your bepinex plugins folder
-4. Launch the game
+6. Launch the game

 ## Configuration